Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/02-exercise-create-azure-resource.md

 1. Select **Resource groups**.
 1. Select **Create**.
 1. Select the subscription you will use for this exercise from the **Subscription** dropdown list.
-1. Enter **IntroAzureRG** for the resource group name.
+1. Enter `IntroAzureRG` for the resource group name.
 1. Select **Central US** as the region.
+1. Select **Review + create**.
+1. Select **Create**.
+1. Select **Home** to return to the Azure portal home screen.

 ## Task 2: Create a virtual machine

 In this task, you’ll create a virtual machine using the Azure portal.

-1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true).
-2. Select Create a resource &gt; Compute &gt; Virtual Machine &gt; Create.
+1. Select **Create a resource**.
+1. Select **Infrastructure services** from the Categories menu.
+1. Select **Create** under the virtual machine heading.
-3. The Create a virtual machine pane opens to the basics tab.
+1. The Create a virtual machine pane opens to the basics tab.
-4. Verify or enter the following values for each setting.
+1. Verify or enter the following values for each setting.
 If a setting isn’t specified, leave the default value.

     **Basics tab**